SysBioengLab/sysbioenglab.github.io/README.md

 ## About the Lab

-The SysBioEng Lab develops computational tools rooted in advanced optimization and machine learning models to redesign and understand biological systems.
+The SysBioEng Lab develops computational tools rooted in advanced optimization and machine learning techniques to redesign and understand biological systems.
 Research spans four main areas:

 - **Metabolic Modeling** — Genome-scale network reconstruction, kinetic and stoichiometric models of cellular metabolism.
 - **Systems Biotechnology** — Engineering biological systems for sustainable production of chemicals, fuels, and pharmaceuticals.